ngshiheng/six-percent/README.md

 1. Fork this
 2. Create your feature branch (`git checkout -b feature/fooBar`)
-3. Please run `./scripts/lint.sh` before commiting any code and make sure it passes all the lint and format check
+3. Please run `./scripts/lint.sh` before committing any code and make sure it passes all the lint and format check
 4. Commit your changes (`git commit -am 'Add some fooBar'`)
 5. Push to the branch (`git push origin feature/fooBar`)
 6. Create a new Pull Request